National cup

-A domestic cup (also known as association cup or national cup) is a type of sports tournament, particularly common in association football.
-This tournament type is notable for its participation by professional and amateur teams from many levels of a country's league system.
+A national cup (also known as association cup) is a type of domestic cup, particularly common in association football.
+This cup is notable for its participation by professional and amateur teams from many levels of a country's league system.
 The structure of the competition varies but is usually a knockout format and is typically organized by the country's governing body for the sport (football association).
-The oldest domestic cup is England's FA Cup, first played in 1871.
+The oldest national cup is England's FA Cup, first played in 1871.

 Format

-The format of domestic cups vary from country to country but they usually share many characteristics.
+The format of national cups vary from country to country but they usually share many characteristics.
 The tournament is typically a knockout format where matchups can be played as a single match or a two-legged tie.
 Teams may enter the tournament in different rounds depending on their league rank.
 Lower ranked teams would enter in earlier rounds or in a qualifier for the main tournament.
-A domestic cup will be played over several months and runs concurrently with the league season.
-The winner of a domestic cup may qualify to a super cup or a continental competition.
+A national cup will be played over several months and runs concurrently with the league season.
+The winner of a national cup may qualify to a super cup or a continental competition.